Birendra Bijoy Biswas

-Birendra Bijoy Biswas (born 1928) is an Indian molecular biologist, geneticist and a former director of Bose Institute, Calcutta.
+Birendra Bijoy Biswas (1 March 1928 – 9 June 2018) was an Indian molecular biologist and a geneticist.
+He was the Founder Chairman of Biochemistry Department and a former director of Bose Institute, Calcutta.
 He is known for his contributions to the metabolism of nucleic acid and the regulation of protein synthesis in plant cells.
 He is an elected fellow of the Indian Academy of Sciences and the Indian National Science Academy.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1972, for his contributions to biological sciences.

 Biography

-An alumnus of the University of Calcutta, Biswas secured his graduate (BSc) and master's (MSc) degrees in botany from the university and started his career as a research assistant at Banaras Hindu University (BHU) in 1952.
+An alumnus of the University of Calcutta, Biswas secured his graduate (BSc) and postgraduate (MSc) degrees in botany from the university and started his career as a research assistant at Banaras Hindu University (BHU) in 1952.
 He was working as a lecturer at BHU when he moved to Bose Institute in 1954.
 During his early years at Bose Institute, he continued his doctoral studies under S. K. Roy and secured his PhD from Calcutta University in 1957 after which moved to the US for post doctoral research.
 There, he worked at University of Texas at Austin under the guidance of Jack Myers and later at University of Pittsburgh under Richard Abrams.
 Returning to India in 1961, he resumed his service at Bose Institute as a lecturer and served the institution later as a director from 1985 to 1990.

+Biswas died on 9 June 2018, at the age of 90.